Gluten-Free Nut Burgers With Shiitake Mushrooms

-- Fry gently in about a tablespoon of the olive oil until translucent but not browned (about 5 minutes.)
+- Fry the onion gently in about a tablespoon of the olive oil until translucent but not browned (about 5 minutes).

-5. Clean the shiitake mushrooms and grind in the food processer (or chop very finely).
+Clean the shiitake mushrooms and grind in the food processor (or chop very finely).

-8. Shape the mixture into burgers.
-It will make 4 – 5 standard sized burgers.
+- Shape the mixture into burgers.
+It will make 4 to 5 standard-sized burgers.
 Sprinkle gram flour on a plate and coat both sides of each burger.

-9. At this stage the burgers need carefully handling to avoid breaking up, so use a spatula or fish slice to transfer to the frying pan.
+At this stage, the burgers need carefully handling to avoid breaking up, so use a spatula or fish slice to transfer to the frying pan.
 You can use the same pan you used to fry the onions, adding more olive oil if necessary.

-Approximate Nutritional Values of Gluten Free Nut Burgers per serving (when 4 servings)
+Approximate Nutritional Values of Gluten-Free Nut Burgers Per Serving (4 Servings)